-Whittle pit optimizations were performed based on typical costs for comparable operations and projects of a similar scale.
-In the absence of geotechnical information, pit slope angles were selected based on industry averages.
-Pit optimizations were carried out using pit slopes of 45°.
+Pit optimizations were performed based on typical costs for comparable operations and projects of a similar scale.
+In the absence of geotechnical information, pit slope angles were selected based on an industry average of 45°.

 Production quantities total 14.3 Mt of potentially mineable ore, at a grade of 0.58% total REE.
 This includes dilution of the mineralized felsic material with the intercalated mafic material in each block (assumed to have zero grade).
 The mafic material portion within mineralized blocks in the final pit shell supporting the above tonnage is equivalent to an internal dilution of 27.7%.
 A 100% mining recovery factor was applied.
 Waste within the pit shell totals 105.8 Mt, resulting in an average strip ratio of 7.4:1.